lucacrippa88/watson-telegram-bot/README.md

 Another useful feature to be integrated inside the Telegram bot is the language translation.
 An user can ask the bot to translate a sentence in real time leveraging on Watson Translator API.

+#### Step 8 - Adding Watson Text to Speech
+An interesting feature that can be easily implemented is the Text to Speech service: this will send you output messages as audio messages, so you will be able to listen to your Assistant answers.

 ### Videos

 Almost 5 videos are coming (Italian).